 Accessories are great because they allow you to make subtle changes to an outfit without completely changing it up.
 If you want something more unique than what’s on trend this season, then adding an accessory like a hat or scarf could be all that’s needed!

 Accessories can also help match your personality and style preferences; if there’s anything we’ve learned from our years of styling clients’ wardrobes, it’s that no two people are alike!
-We’ve seen women who prefer muted tones wear neutral shoes, while those who love bright colors opt for sneakers instead (or even both!).
+We’ve seen women who prefer muted tones wear neutral shoes, while those who love bright colors opt for sneakers instead with matching apparel (or even both!)
 The same applies when choosing accessories: think about how each piece is going into the final look before deciding whether or not its right choice matches yours!